vicodescity/RPG/README.md

 stores the pawns and sets the actor rotation of the player to follow the location of the locked on target.

 CURRENT PROBLEMS
-Removed Attack Stamina depletion for convenience
+Removed Attack Stamina depletion for convenience.